Poets Camp

 Meeting Times vary

-Cost: $175 for full access to live workshops; $85 for asynchronous (prompts only)
+Cost: $195 for full access to live workshops; $97 for asynchronous (prompts + readings only)

 I've designed a daily writing workshop focused on fun and community building because these are the things I find most writers of color these days are missing from their writing practices.
 If you find yourself writing the same type of poem over and over, if you find yourself only able to write about tragedy, or if you're struggling to find the joy in writing, this workshop is for you.